 Gondola cabins would be detached from the main haul cables and slowed through the terminal stations to allow passengers to load and unload and, at the angle station, to change directions.
 Therefore, each terminal station and angle station would have mechanical equipment and would need an emergency generator to supply power to the station's equipment if the regular power supply is disrupted.
 Gondola Alternative A would include backup electric generators with on-site fuel storage (likely diesel fuel).
-The fuel storage tanks would be about 500 to 1,000 gallons and, to address watershed management plans, would be dual-walled tanks or have a secondary containment built around the fuel tanks.
+The fuel storage tanks would be about 500 to 1,000 gallons and, to address watershed management plans and at the request of the Salt Lake City Department of Public Utilities, would be dual-walled tanks or have a secondary containment built around the fuel tanks.
 UDOT would also investigate a leak-detection system and an alarm with the fuel tanks.